-- AutoSSL will attempt to renew certificates that cPanel, Inc. provides when they expire within 15 days.
+- AutoSSL attempts to renew certificates that cPanel, Inc. provides when they expire within 15 days.

-- AutoSSL will attempt to renew certificates that Let's Encrypt provides when they expire within 29 days.
+- AutoSSL attempts to renew certificates that Let's Encrypt provides when they expire within 29 days.

 - Due to rate limits, AutoSSL prioritizes new certificates over the renewal of existing certificates.